 We strip out client-specific logic, document thoroughly, and publish.
 The tool becomes shared infrastructure.

-The result: Public tools grounded in reality, not built on assumptions about what institutions might need.
+Either way, the result is the same: public tools grounded in reality, not built on assumptions about what people might need.

 We're currently working on tools in the following areas: